exakat/exakat/docs/Cases.rst

 :ref:`one-variable-string`, in lib/wiki-plugins/wikiplugin_addtocart.php:228.

-Double-quotes are simply not needed here.
+Double-quotes are not needed here.
 If casting to string is important, the (string) would be more explicit.

 .. code-block:: php